DevonLetendre/SetWar/README.md

 # How the game is played:

--To Start, the cards are dealt to the players one at a time starting with Player 0 until all cards are dealt.
+- To Start, the cards are dealt to the players one at a time starting with Player 0 until all cards are dealt.
 (Note that some players may get an extra card.
 Tough luck.)
 Players don't look at their cards and they keep them in a pile face down.

 - Player 0 goes first, followed by Player 1, etc. and then back to Player 0.